Black billed gull/tarāpuka

 In winter black-billed gulls are more coastal, so are often seen in estuaries, coastlines, harbours, and coastal parks.

 Disturbing protected birds and destroying nests is an offence under the Wildlife Act 1953 and can result in imprisonment and/or a fine of up to $100,000.
-In 2013, a man was jailed for driving a vehicle through colonies, destroying nests and killing chicks and even adult birds.

 Common threats to braided river birds